 The Zero Moment of Truth

-The simple answer is research.
-Today, all of us have access to more information that at any stage of our lives with the internet being the main facilitator for this.
+Today, all of us have access to more information than ever before and the internet is the main facilitator of this information.
 How we shop or make purchasing decisions today is vastly different from even 5 years ago.
-As consumers, we're much more prudent about how we spend our money.
-While this may not be the case for daily household consumer items, it's fair to argue that for more important or high-value purchasing decisions, we spend more time researching products or services.
-The education sector and choice of school for a child certainly fits this for most parents.
+As consumers, we are much more prudent about how we spend our money, especially since the world was hit with the virus that affected our incomes and the economy as a whole.
+Today, we spend more time researching products or services before we make a purchase and the education sector and choice of school for a child certainly fits this for most parents.

-It comes down to careful planning and making sure that your marketing strategy is fully aligned with the research process that parents engage in.
+It all comes down to careful planning and making sure that your marketing strategy is fully aligned with the research process that parents engage in.
 The chart below highlights a possible research journey undertaken by parents during the research stage.

 - Location data

-- Age, gender and nationality
+- Age, gender, nationality